JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 These 4 steps work for the ES6 classes and constructor functions, but not `Object.create()`.
 If a property or a method cannot be found in a certain object, JS will look at it's prototype.

 - `Variablename.prototype` - prototype is not the prototype of person, but it is the prototype of all of the objects created by the variable name.
 - All objects in JS will have their own prototype.
 At the top of the prototype chain is usually `Object.prototype` which usually has a property of `null`.
 The prototype is very similar to the scope chain.

+### ES6 CLASSES

+- classes are a special type of function (you can have class expressions and class declarations).

+- Class expression - `const variableNameCl = class {}`.
+- Class declaration - `class variableNameCl {constructor(paramaters)}`.

+- Remember that classes are not hoisted.
+Classes are first class citizens (as they are special kind of functions).
+Classes are always executed in strict mode
+- You can write methods inside of the class (outside of the constructor), but these will be on the prototype of the objects, and not on the objects themselves.
+This is like prototypal inheritance (- The methods will be added to the .prototype property)

+- Only use classes if you understand prototypes and prototypal inheritence.
+But if you want to be confident, you need to understand all of this.

+- <strong>Getters & Setters</strong> - functions that get and set a value.
+- Any setter has to have one parameter in the parenthesis.
+- Getters and setters behave like properties, not functions - so you don't need to call these like a function call.
+- These can be very useful for data validation.
+- Check useful screenshots for a good way of looking at it.

+- <strong>Static methods</strong> - these methods will not be inherited.
+These are not available on instances.
+You would use the static method here.

+### Object.create()

+- There is still the idea of prototypal inheritence.
+However, there are no prototype properties, no constructor functions and no `new` operator.
+- We can use Object.create() to manually set the prototype to any other object that we want.
+This is different from constructor functions, as this is done automatically.
+- The big difference is that we didn't need any prototype properties or constructors.
+The prototype chain still will look the same - this is usually quite straight forward compared to the other ways.
+This is the least used way however - still important to know.
+- The big takeaway is that `object.create()` creates a new object, and the prototype of that object will be the object that we pass in.

+-